Service-Disabled Veterans Insurance (S-DVI) Overview

 For example, I applied for S-DVI in 2014 after I retired and received a 70% disability rating.
 I was turned down for coverage under this program because I suffered from stage 3 chronic kidney disease.
 I was not considered healthy enough for the program in light of my disabilities.
 I was able to appeal the decision and get the basic coverage for my family’s benefit.

-If you have an S-DVI policy and become totally disabled and are unable to work, you can apply for an increase of up to $30,000 in extra coverage.
+If you have an S-DVI policy and become totally disabled and are unable to work, you were allowed to apply for an increase of up to $30,000 in extra coverage.
 This extra insurance is called supplemental S-DVI coverage.

 To be eligible for coverage you must first apply for the coverage within one year from the date you receive notice of the grant of waiver.
 The other eligibility requirement is that you be younger than 65 years old.